shadowman-lab/Ansible-Config/SNOW/readme.md

 | `large` | `large` |  `300` |

 #### 25)
 Lastly, to run this catalog item, navigate to **Self-Service-->Homepage** and search for the catalog item you just created.
 Once found, click the **order now** button.
-You can see the results page pop up in ServiceNow, and you can confirm that the Job is being run in Ansible Tower.
+You can see the results page pop up in ServiceNow, and you can confirm that the Job is being run in AAP.

 <img src="images/catalog_order.png" alt="Catalog Item" title="Catalog Item" width="1000" />

 Congratulations!
-After completing these steps, you can now use a ServiceNow Catalog Item to launch the AWS/GCP Workflow Template in Ansible Tower.
+After completing these steps, you can now use a ServiceNow Catalog Item to launch a Workflow Template in AAP.
 This is ideal for allowing end users to use a front end they are familiar with in order to perform this, and other automated tasks of varying complexities.
 This goes a long way toward reducing the time to value for the enterprise as a whole, rather than just the teams responsible for writing the playbooks being used.

-## Have Ansible Tower reach out to ServiceNow
+## Have AAP reach out to ServiceNow

 ## Dependencies:

 ### Ansible Engine
 - ansible version >= 2.9

-### Python libraries
+### Python libraries in the execution environment

 ```bash
 pip3 install pysnow
 pip3 install netaddr

 ```
-These python packages must be installed in the Ansible Tower Python virtual environment that is used to run playbooks that communicate with ServiceNow.
+These python packages must be installed in the AAP execution environment that is used to run playbooks that communicate with ServiceNow.

 ### Collections